Rib cage: Ribs and vertebrae

 The eleventh and twelfth ribs, the floating ribs, have a single articular facet on the head, which is of rather large size.
 They have no necks or tubercles, and are pointed at their anterior ends.
 The eleventh has a slight angle and a shallow costal groove, whereas the twelfth does not.
 The twelfth rib is much shorter than the eleventh rib, and only has a one articular facet.

 Sternum

 The sternum is a long, flat bone that forms the front of the rib cage.
 The cartilages of the top seven ribs (the true ribs) join with the sternum at the sternocostal joints.
 The costal cartilage of the second rib articulates with the sternum at the sternal angle making it easy to locate.

+The manubrium is the wider, superior portion of the sternum.
+The top of the manubrium has a shallow, U-shaped border called the jugular (suprasternal) notch.
+The clavicular notch is the shallow depression located on either side at the superior-lateral margins of the manubrium.
+This is the site of the sternoclavicular joint, between the sternum and clavicle.
+The first ribs also attach to the manubrium.

 The transversus thoracis muscle is innervated by one of the intercostal nerves and superiorly attaches at the posterior surface of the lower sternum.
 Its inferior attachment is the internal surface of costal cartilages two through six and works to depress the ribs.

 Development

 Expansion of the rib cage in males is caused by the effects of testosterone during puberty.
 Thus, males generally have broad shoulders and expanded chests, allowing them to inhale more air to supply their muscles with oxygen.

+The development of the rib cage is influenced by a combination of genetic and environmental factors, as well as specific stages of embryonic growth.
+Genetic factors play a critical role, with specific genes regulating the formation of bones and cartilage to ensure the proper development and alignment of the ribs and sternum.
+During the embryonic stage, the rib cage begins to form from the mesoderm, one of the three primary germ layers.
+Ribs develop from structures called somites, which later segment into vertebrae and ribs.
+Initially, the ribs are composed of cartilage, which gradually ossifies into bone through a process known as endochondral ossification.

+As the embryo grows, the ribs elongate and differentiate into three types: true ribs, which attach directly to the sternum; false ribs, which connect to the sternum via cartilage; and floating ribs, which do not attach to the sternum.
+Additionally, environmental factors such as maternal health, nutrition, and exposure to certain substances can impact rib cage development.
+For instance, deficiencies in essential nutrients like calcium and vitamin D may hinder proper bone growth and development.
+Together, these genetic, developmental, and environmental influences ensure the formation of a functional rib cage.